cvk1988/CLCuD_pop_pipe/README.md

 6. OPTIONAL: edit the `run_cdhit.sh` file on line 20 to change percent similarity of blast hits for clustering.
 The file can be found in `CWD/scripts`.

+To run the tool, go to the tools directory and execute the `run.sh` file.

+`./run.sh`